Kenya-Rae/sequence-square-game/README.md

 - [Toggle Hiding and Showing](https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp) - How to get my toggle to work on the instructions.
 - [Bootstrap Media Queries](https://getbootstrap.com/docs/4.1/layout/overview/) - Used their basic media query for my project and put my CSS styling.
 - [Glowing Text](https://www.w3schools.com/howto/howto_css_glowing_text.asp) - Used to create a glowing effect on the "Square Up!" slogan.
-- [Back to the top](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) - Used to function to provide button, the ability to scroll up to the top of the page.
+- [Back to the top button](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) - Used to function to provide button, the ability to scroll up to the top of the page.
+- [Email Validation](https://mailtrap.io/blog/javascript-email-validation/) - Used to gain knowlegde and code for regex.

 ### Acknowledgments